Topological entanglement and number theory: Preliminaries: the topological set-up

 \subsection{Witten zeta functions}

 The prototypical zeta function is the Riemann zeta function

-In this work, we will be concerned with a new type of zeta function, the Witten zeta function.
-These were defined in \cite{witten1991}, which were used to express the volume of the moduli space of flat connections on Riemann surfaces.
-These functions have been an object of interest in both Mathematics and Physics for quite some time and are formally defined for the Lie group $G$ as:
+A new type of zeta functions was defined in \cite{witten1991quantum}, which were used to express the volume of the moduli space of flat connections on Riemann surfaces.
+These are called the Witten zeta function and have been an object of interest in both Mathematics and Physics for quite some time, and are formally defined for the Lie group $G$ as:

 where $R$ labels an irreducible representation of $\mathfrak{g}$.
 Their dimensions can be calculated by the well-known Weyl formula.
 For example, for SU(2) and SU(3) groups, we will have: